Cold, dry weather expected in most parts of country

-Foggy conditions are likely to persist over plain areas of Punjab and upper Sindh during night and morning hours.
+Dense foggy conditions are likely to prevail over plain areas of Punjab, Khyber Pakhtunkhwa and upper Sindh during night and morning hours.

-Frost is likely to occur at isolated places in Pothohar region during morning hours.
+Frost is likely to occur at isolated places in Pothohar and Kashmir region during morning hours.

 Temperatures of some major cities recorded this morning:

-Islamabad four degree centigrade, Lahore nine, Karachi fourteen, Peshawar six, Quetta zero, Gilgit minus three, Murree three and Muzaffarabad five degree centigrade.
+Islamabad three degree centigrade, Lahore nine, Karachi twelve, Peshawar five, Quetta minus three, Gilgit minus four, Murree one and Muzaffarabad four degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy and very cold weather is expected in Srinagar, Leh, Pulwama, Anantnag, Shopian and , Baramula while cold and dry in Jammu.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, very cold and dry weather is expected in Srinagar, Leh, Anantnag and Baramula, cold and dry weather is expected in Jammu with dense fog , and very cold with partly cloudy in Pulwama while very cold and dry in Baramula.

 Temperature recorded this morning: